GEANT/FOD/doc/installation/v1.3/redhat.md

 ### Patch python-tinymce:
-We now have to fix a bug from a python package in order to get FoD up and running.
+We now have to fix a bug from a python package in order to get {{ product_name_short }} up and running.
 Open

 	/usr/lib/python2.6/site-packages/tinymce/widgets.py